norairlabs/docs-norairlabs-com/docs/sdk/products/modules-bay-x24/start-here.md

 # Start Here

+Basis of a MBx24 & how it works

 A Modules Bay is a peripheral that accommodates NorAirLabs modules, in MBx24 case, up to 24 of these modules.